 Mandarin is famous for being the most natively spoken language in the world and therefore we believe that it is the ideal language and culture for our pupils to have the opportunity to become immersed in.
 We have developed successful links with a local Chinese school, which has enabled our pupils to have access to high quality and accurate teaching.
 Mandarin is taught through engaging multisensory lessons that embed and sequentially develop the essential skills of listening, reading, speaking and writing..

 We began our journey in 2019, when Chinese exchange students joined our school for the last term of the year.
 They stayed with our families and experienced life as a Perry Hall pupil.
-Both ourselves and our guests learnt many valuable lessons from one another and it is something we are keen to continue.
+Both ourselves and our guests learnt many valuable lessons from one another and it is something, post pandemic, we are keen to continue.